NixOS/nix/doc/manual/src/expressions/language-constructs.md

 evaluates to `true`, e2 is returned; otherwise expression evaluation is aborted and a backtrace is printed.

+Here is a Nix expression for the Subversion package that shows how assertions can be used:.

     { localServer ? false
     , httpServer ? false
     , sslSupport ? false